jbetancur/react-data-table-component/README.md

 ```

 ## Logging Issues
 Please use the github issue templates feature for logging issues or feature proposals.
-Including a codesanbox are clear details on the feature/issue will elicit a quicker resonse ;)
+Including a codesanbox and providing clear details on the feature/issue will elicit a much quicker resonse 😉

 ## API/Usage